thorwhalen/likert/likert/examples/in_their_own_words/notes and comments.md

-In the following two tables we compare some statistics on the data collected during our study and the data collected during a previous study by different authors (NEED REFERENCE).
+In the following two tables we compare some statistics on the data collected during our study and the data collected during the ((Pivovarova & Stain, 2019) study.

 The following compare the differences between the proportions of respondents that NEVER use the term to designate themselves.